 Nathan's prologue appears on his site, and some of you might be familiar with it.
 A common approach used in many novels, we begin our adventure with a bygone-era setting in the Yorkshire Dales.
-Rudiments that dominated this period are, of course, priests and secular societies , and Nathan springs the foundation of the book with secrets being consumed by the eternal thing that is such a pertinent component in any mystery: fire.
-This sacrifice guarantees that the classified secret will remain dormant for generations to come - until the curtain is raised again and another cast of actors take to the stage.
+Rudiments dominating this period are, of course, priests and secular societies; Nathan springs the foundation of the book with secrets being consumed by the eternal thing that is such a pertinent component in any mystery: fire.
+This sacrifice guarantees the classified secret will remain dormant for generations to come - until the curtain is raised again and another cast of actors take to the stage.

-One such character is James Steepleton, a British twenty-something almost any young man can relate to: James is in trouble after running afoul of the law in a drunk-driving accident and it suddenly falls to his friends to provide the necessary support , financial and emotional , so James doesn't have to do a stint behind bars and ruin his burgeoning acting career.
+One such character is James Steepleton, a British twenty-something almost any young man can relate to: James is in trouble after running afoul of the law in a drunk-driving accident and it suddenly falls to his friends to provide the necessary support - financial and emotional - so James doesn't have to do a stint behind bars and ruin his burgeoning acting career.
 I don't think I'm giving away any secret when stating his friends (from the heady days of University) are the FIVEFOLD.
-A cabal of individuals blessed with untapped secrets resembling powerful manifestations of the Mysteries: psychic, extrasensory and mystic abilities that are the benchmarks of a supernatural genre.
-And FIVEFOLD lies within a genre that isn't easily defined; although anybody who has taken the journey The Crooked Letter by Sean Williams will be familiar with the territory.
-Elements of religious and mythic structures with names rooted in folk-lore: Kether, Binah, Chokmah , and states of being or deities of the underworld or higher realms.
+A cabal of individuals blessed with untapped powers resembling manifestations of the Mysteries: psychic, extrasensory and mystic abilities that are the benchmark of the supernatural genre.
+And FIVEFOLD lies within a genre not easily defined; although anybody who has taken the journey The Crooked Letter by Sean Williams will be familiar with the territory.
+Elements of religious and mythic structures compounded in folk-lore: Kether, Binah, Chokmah ... and states of being or deities of the underworld or higher realms.

-With chapters heralded by a characters name of the FIVEFOLD, Nathan shifts gear slowly depicting each individuals quirks and faults.
-Certainly, each character is a character, with clearly defined traits.
-A small fault is keeping up with the names , you might find yourself backtracking to keep up with whom is pertinent to whom.
-That said, the sentences are clean-cut and refreshing - rarely does he begin a paragraph with the old tropes.
+With chapters heralded by one of the FIVEFOLD, Nathan shifts gear slowly depicting each individuals quirks and faults.
+A small task is keeping up with the names - you might find yourself backtracking to keep up with whom is pertinent to whom.
+That said, the sentences are clean-cut and refreshing; rarely does he begin a paragraph with the old tropes.
 Also, it's pleasing and often downright funny to hear the English language communicated without the American panache.
 Here, Cell phones are Mobiles.
-You'll feel as though treading familiar ground with the English locale.
-And, like a homecoming itself when 'Bollocks' or 'Mate' enter the equation on a regular basis.
+And you'll feel as though you're treading familiar ground with the English locale.

 It takes a re-awakening in an ancient clearing to give the five just a snippet of what they can accomplish together.
-And, with any cabal, opposing forces are hot on their tail, trying to usurp them with their own particular brawn and capacity for evil.
+And, with any cabal, opposing forces are hot on their tail.
 Some of novel resonates with an early Clive Barker feel; feints and charms are used; possession is a factor.
 Also, there are philosophical undertones on the nature of pain and pleasure - and whether eternal ecstasy and agony are fundamentally one and the same.
-James is tempted by the seduction of the opposing forces, but Nathan doesn't do anything run-of ,the-mill here.
-You'll be surprised, on numerous occasions, on the direction and severe turns the novel takes.
+James is tempted by the seduction of the opposing forces, but Nathan doesn't do anything run-of-the-mill here.
+You'll be surprised, on numerous occasions, the direction and severe turns the novel takes.

 Above all, FIVEFOLD is just plain entertaining.
-With synaptic sparring, mental warring, and clandestine cabals, FIVEFOLD displays an absolute impressive debut and a novel that could perhaps teach even veterans a thing or two about the game.
-There are many layers to the plot (an older generational cabal called The Brightening Dawn take James's league, the new torch-bearers of the mysteries into their counsel, are just one), but to reveal more be like displaying used storyboards before sitting down to a celluloid epic.
+With synaptic sparring, mental warring, and clandestine cabals, this is an absolute impressive debut and a novel that could perhaps teach even veterans a thing or two about the game.
+There are many layers to the plot (an older generational cabal called The Brightening Dawn take James's league, the new torch-bearers of the mysteries into their counsel, is just one); but to reveal more be like displaying used storyboards before sitting down to a celluloid epic.